-Having just finished our first harvest of oyster mushrooms from a kit, we wanted to try growing our own mushroom spawn.
+Having just finished our first harvest of oyster mushrooms from a kit, we wanted to try growing our own mushroom spawn from a tissue culture.
 And we wanted to first give it a try using materials already on hand, and get our cultures from the oyster mushrooms we had just grown.
 There are definitely more refined methods of accomplishing this (buying agar agar, buying mushroom spawn, petri dishes, using a pressure cooker, etc).
 But, again, for our first attempt we were stubbornly going to use what we had on hand before upgrading to more established cultivation methods.

 We had watched several YouTube mushroom cultivation videos, including one uploaded by a user name “thirdy’s world”.
 He is from the Philippines and his family grows oyster mushrooms as a livelihood, using rice water and gelatin to grow mushroom spawn.
 If they can commercially grow mushrooms using this method, maybe we could too?
 After a little more research on the high nutrient value of rice water we figured their method made sense, and decided to try it for our first mushroom spawn experiment.